pingleware/pingleware-contracts/contracts/finance/equity/PRIVATEPLACEMENT.md

     - Document Management
     - Reports and Analytics

+Example of EMS at https://eqvista.com/equity-management-software/

+How to build an EMS - https://relevant.software/blog/build-equity-management-software/

 ## Section 6.
 Federal Exemption(s) and Exclusion(s) Claimed (select all that apply)

 Multiple options may be chosen.

 ### Rule 501 - Definitions and terms used in Regulation D

 As used in Regulation D (§ 230.500 et seq. of this chapter), the following terms shall have the meaning indicated:

 (a) Accredited investor.
 Accredited investor shall mean any person who comes within any of the following categories, or who the issuer reasonably believes comes within any of the following categories, at the time of the sale of the securities to that person: